Cotton wool spots: Causes

-Referred to as a form of retinal myopathies, cotton wools spots are commonly found to be a secondary manifestation to diseases like diabetes, hypertension, and AIDs.
+Referred to as a form of retinal myopathies, cotton wools spots are commonly found to be a secondary manifestation to diseases like diabetes, hypertension, and AIDS.
 Cotton wool spots have become one of the hallmarks of pre-proliferative diabetic retinopathy, a condition caused by damaged blood vessels in the retina due to high blood sugar.
 Abundant cotton wool spots are also found in hypertensive retinopathy, including malignant hypertension, where the white patches are a result of a microvascular infarct, or a sudden occlusion of the arteriole.
 One study observed the presence of cotton wool spots in people with acute leukemia, referring to the increase in white blood cells as a probable cause.
 Although cotton wool spots are a secondary manifestation to leukemia, they have been found to be a poor prognostic sign for survival in acute leukemia.

 More recently, prolonged travel in space has been found to be a probable cause of cotton wool spots in people who experience ocular changes after coming back from space.
-Although infrequent, conditions like HIV and Purtscher's retinopathy can also lead to the appearance of cotton wool spots.
+Although infrequent, conditions like HIV Retinopathy and Purtscher's retinopathy can also lead to the appearance of cotton wool spots.
 Although they are associated with multiple systemic diseases, it is possible for there to be an unknown etiology that would require further investigation.
 Cotton wool spots have different clinical characteristics when present as a result of HIV rather than in systemic diseases, like diabetes or hypertension, due to the viral complexes that cause structural changes to the retinal microvasculature.

 Cotton wool spots are also associated with giant cell arteritis (GCA), a type of inflammation of the lining of the arteries, as this may reduce blood flow to the eyes.
 In a study of 123 subjects with vision loss due to early stage giant cell arteritis, one-third of subjects had cotton wool spots present in their eyes.
 Furthermore, because giant cell arteritis can lead to loss of vision and is associated with cotton wool spots, it is recommended to investigate for giant cell arteritis if cotton wool spots are found.

 Another condition in which cotton wool spots are found is central retinal vein occlusion as a result of reduced blood flow from retinal arteriole obstruction.

 A study conducted at Wills Eye Hospital in Pennsylvania found that a potential side effect of medications like macitentan, an endothelin receptor antagonist that is used to treat pulmonary arterial hypertension, can be bilateral cotton wool spots.
 As such, if a person develops cotton wool spots after starting an endothelin receptor antagonist, medication side effect should be considered as a plausible cause.